-First offense DUI arrests require mandatory administrative license suspension of at least ninety (90) days.
+First offense DUI/DWUI arrests require mandatory administrative license suspension of at least ninety (90) days.
 Treatment or substance abuse assessment is not a prerequisite towards reinstatement of license for first offense DUI cases in Wyoming.

 If a driver’s blood alcohol content (BAC ) is higher than .15 in a first offense arrest, the driver may be subject to six (6) months of mandatory ignition interlock device following reinstatement of license.
 Drivers with BAC lower than .15 may still be subject to ignition interlock device mandates, pending the case-specific nature of their case, but Wyoming criminal statutes do not mandate interlock device use for first offenders